thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 $$h_\mathrm{L,R}^{\mathrm{Biref}}=h_\mathrm{L,R}^{\mathrm{GR}}\times\exp\left(\pm\kappa\frac{d_C}{1\mathrm{ Gpc}}\frac{f}{100\mathrm{ Hz}}\right)\,$$

 where $$h_L$$ and $$h_R$$ are the amplitude of left and right polarisations of the GWs respectively, $$d_C$$ is the comoving distance to the merger, and $$f$$ is the frequency component of the GWs.
-This equation described the effect of birefringence after GWs are generated following GR.
+This equation described the effect of birefringence after GWs are generated following GR, which is also shown in the video.
 The amplitude of one polarisation is enhanced exponentially as the GW travels **longer distance**, and there is **larger enhancement for the higher frequency** part of the GW, vice versa for the other polarisation.
 Note that, previous studies usually ignore the frequency term.

 To constrain $$\kappa$$, we perform **parameter estimations** with data from the third LIGO-Virgo catalog,